canoc62/mc_challenge/README.md

 ````
 npm start
 ````
-Visit http://localhost:8080/ to see app in browser.
+Visit http://localhost:8080/ to see app in browser after running it.